DemonicSavage/mikan/README.md

 ### Note for Windows users

-SIFAS Card Downloader is semi-tested on Windows, and seems to work.
+SIFAS Card Downloader is not actively tested on Windows, but it seems to work.
 There is a `sifas_card_downloader.bat` file that you should use.
 Windows requires admin privileges for symlinks, so you need to run this as admin.
 This limitation is not present in macOS and Linux.

 ## License